Forensic Damage Inspections

 Bridge inspections for forensic assessments can include:

-Many of these test are performed to a much higher standard than conventional inspections utilizing IPC’s robotic NDE Nondestructive evaluation patents to see through concrete and steel and assess the structural integrity of our nations infrastructure.
+Many of these tests are performed to a much higher standard than conventional inspections utilizing Infrastructure Preservation Corporation’s patented robotic NDE (Nondestructive evaluation) services to see through concrete and steel and assess the structural integrity of our nations infrastructure.

 Inspection Procedure: Forensic Condition Assessment.